Uncertainty Principles and Non-local Black Holes: UV non-local gravity and GUP

 \section{UV non-local gravity and GUP}

 Based on various arguments coming from QG, the GUP hypothesises a momentum-dependent correction to the Heisenberg Uncertainty Principle:

-where the (reduced) Planck length is defined as $L_\textup{P}\equiv\sqrt{8\pi G}$ and $\beta$ is a dimensionless parameter.
+where the (reduced) Planck length is defined as $L_\textup{P}\equiv\sqrt{8\pi G}$ and the parameter $\beta$ is dimensionless (in natural units).
 For a very preliminary study in this direction, see Ref.\ \cite{capozziello:generalized}.
-A GUP-inspired theory of gravity was proposed in \cite{carr:sub-planckian} and further explored in \cite{carr:rnkerr,carr:reconciling}, in which a GUP-modified Schwarzschild metric of the form was introduced:
+A GUP-inspired theory of gravity was proposed in \cite{carr:sub-planckian}, including the prediction of sub-Planckian remnants as dark matter candidates, and further explored in \cite{carr:rnkerr,carr:reconciling}, in which a GUP-modified Schwarzschild metric with the following form was introduced:

-where $M_\textup{P}=1/L_\textup{P}$ is the (reduced) Planck mass.
-This allows for the existence of sub-Planckian black holes.
+In principle, the proposed modification could apparently allow for the existence of sub-Planckian black holes with masses $m\ll M_\textup{P}$.
+However, in the remainder of this section we will argue that non-local gravity can fix the form of the mass-dependent parameter $\beta$ in such a way as to exactly cancel the dependence on mass for the GUP-inspired correction.
+This leads to the prediction of some universal deviations from GR for astrophysical black holes, while leaving effectively unaltered the conclusion that particle-sized masses cannot be black holes.
+For some astrophysical investigations of the GUP along these lines, see for example the Refs.\ \cite{feng:constraining,feng:quantum,feng:jeans}.

 In the weak field limit, the following Newtonian potential is recovered:

 The corresponding event horizon is thus shifted with respect to that of GR, as